WRF Physics¶

 Snow Cover¶

 LSMs include fractional snow cover and predict snow water equivalent development based on precipitation, sublimation, melting, and run-off.
-The number of layers is dependent on the scheme.
+The number of layers is dependent on the scheme:

-5-layer option has no snow prediction
+The 5-layer option - sf_surface_physics=2 - has no snow prediction

 Note